Avaray/cloudflare-dynamic-dns-service/README.md

 - [ ] Remove CDDS_TARGET and use only CDDS_TARGETS
 - [ ] Auto-detect type of API key (token or key)
+- [ ] CLI with prompts for initial configuration
+- [ ] Publication to NPM